cllckn/decision-support-systems/module4/README.md

 ```

-The JWT is:
+The JWT generated based on the parameters above is:

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwidXNlcm5hbWUiOiJ1c2VyMSIsIm5hbWUiOiJKYW5lIExlZSIsInJvbGUiOiJhZG1pbiIsImV4cCI6MTcxMDAwMDAwMH0.zKrmHfgZQN-bYfiEHYvCoKdcJ_85gcay2-B4CtKSTxU

-The above JWT is encoded but not encrypted.
-Anyone can decode it to see the header and payload.
+The above JWT is encoded but not encrypted, meaning anyone can decode it to view the header and payload.
+However, data integrity and tamper prevention are ensured because it is signed, not just encoded.

 * [jwt debugger](https://jwt.io/)

-### **Key Properties of JWT?**
+#### **Key Properties of JWT?**
 - **Stateless** → No need to store sessions on the server.
 - **Compact** → Can be sent in headers (Authorization: `Bearer token`).
 - **Secure** → Supports signing and encryption.
 - **Scalable** → Works well in distributed systems.

-### **Multifactor Authentication (MFA)**
+### 3.4.Multifactor Authentication (MFA)

-Multifactor Authentication (MFA) is a security method that requires users to verify their identity using multiple factors before granting access.
+Multifactor Authentication (MFA) is a security method that requires users
+to verify their identity using multiple factors before granting access.

 #### **Factors of Authentication**
 1. **Something You Know** → Password, PIN.